 Tsavorites come in a beautiful range of light green, medium green to vivid and deep intense green and also in the mint shade of green.

-Set in our custom-blend 18K Beige Gold, below features a vivid intense green Tsavorite that looks so breathtaking and regal at the same time.
-We are in love with this bespoke charming engagement ring that is not only timeless in both colour and also design.
+Set in our custom-blend 18K Beige Gold, below features a vivid intense green Tsavorite and diamond engagement ring that looks so breathtaking and regal at the same time.
+We are in love with this piece that is not only timeless in both colour and also design.
 Truly elegant.

 The key to finding a beautiful intense green Tsavorite is to look for one that is as eye-clean as possible.
 Intense vivid green Tsavorites have a tendency to look slightly lacklustre, especially if the gemstone is not well-faceted resulting in areas of dark/overcast sections.
 However, good quality Tsavorites usually have a ‘lively’ appearance to them, with good brilliance and scintillates even in natural daylight.